holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/01_maze/lesson_plan.md

 ### Actual Lesson

-> NOTE: Have them minimize scratch whenever working as a group
+> NOTE: Have them minimize scratch whenever need attention

 - Reflection:
     - What did we talk about last lesson?